RussOakham/Avengers-Snap/README.md

 ## 3. Technologies Used
 1. [HTML](https://en.wikipedia.org/wiki/HTML) - Programming language providing content and structure of website.
 2. [CSS](https://en.wikipedia.org/wiki/CSS) - Programming language providing styling of website.
+3. [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Programming language used various interactive elements of the website, including game logic, audio options etc.
-3. [Bootstrap CSS Framework](https://getbootstrap.com/) - Library of pre-built HTML and CSS components, used for various aspects of the site, such as navigation bar.
+4. [Bootstrap CSS Framework](https://getbootstrap.com/) - Library of pre-built HTML and CSS components, used for various aspects of the site, such as navigation bar.
-4. [Font Awesome](https://fontawesome.com/) - Library used for icons, such as social links and heat chillis.
+5. [Font Awesome](https://fontawesome.com/) - Library used for icons, such as social links and heat chillis.
-5. [Google Fonts](https://fonts.google.com/) - Used to choose a font style for the website.
+6. [Google Fonts](https://fonts.google.com/) - Used to choose a font style for the website.
-6. [TinyPNG](https://tinypng.com/) & [TinyJPG](https://tinyjpg.com/): To minimise image file sizes and maximise page load speed.
+7. [TinyPNG](https://tinypng.com/) & [TinyJPG](https://tinyjpg.com/): To minimise image file sizes and maximise page load speed.
-7. [ResizePixel](https://www.resizepixel.com/) - To manipulate image size and dimensions.
+8. [remove.bg](https://www.remove.bg/) - Used to remove backgrounds from png images.
-8. [Real Favicon Generator](https://realfavicongenerator.net/) to generate favicons and icons for desktop and mobile usage.
+9. [Real Favicon Generator](https://realfavicongenerator.net/) to generate favicons and icons for desktop and mobile usage.
-9. [Am I Responsive?](http://ami.responsivedesign.is/) used for responsive design demo in ReadMe summary.
+10. [Am I Responsive?](http://ami.responsivedesign.is/) used for responsive design demo in ReadMe summary.
-10. [GitHub](https://github.com/) - Remote hosting platform and code repository.
+11. [GitHub](https://github.com/) - Remote hosting platform and code repository.
-11. [GitPod](https://gitpod.io/) - IDE (Integrated Development Environment), for writing, editing and saving code.
+12. [GitPod](https://gitpod.io/) - IDE (Integrated Development Environment), for writing, editing and saving code.
-12. [Balsamiq](https://balsamiq.com/) - Used for creation of wireframes for visual design testing.
+13. [Balsamiq](https://balsamiq.com/) - Used for creation of wireframes for visual design testing.
-13. [Autoprefixer](https://autoprefixer.github.io/) - Used to add vendor prefixes to CSS rules.
+14. [Autoprefixer](https://autoprefixer.github.io/) - Used to add vendor prefixes to CSS rules.
-14. [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used to check website response across device types.
+15. [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used to check website response across device types.
-15. [BrowserStack](https://www.browserstack.com/) - Used to check website response across device types.
+16. [BrowserStack](https://www.browserstack.com/) - Used to check website response across device types.
+17. [Photopea](https://www.photopea.com/) - Used to create avengers snap page banner image, via layering two pngs together.

 ## 4. Testing
 The testing process can be seen in the [TESTING.md](TESTING.md) document.